kostiantyn-matsebora/streamstore/docs/README.md

   try {
     store
-      .BeginAppendAsync("stream-1")       // Open stream like new since revision is not provided .AppendAsync(x =>          // Append events one by one using fluent API x.WithId("event-3")
+      .BeginAppendAsync("stream-1")   // Open stream like new since revision is not provided .AppendAsync(x =>            // Append events one by one using fluent API x.WithId("event-3")       // Specify event ID
-             .Dated(DateTime.Now)
+             .Dated(DateTime.Now)     // Specify event timestamp
-             .WithEvent(eventObject)
+             .WithEvent(eventObject)  // Specify event object
+             // Optional.
+Add custom property to event .WithCustomProperty("property-name", "property-value")
+             // Or use WithCustomProperties method to add multiple custom properties
+             .WithCustomProperties(new Dictionary<string, object> { { "property-name", "property-value" } })
          )
         ...
         .AppendRangeAsync(events)  // Or append range of events by passing IEnumerable<Event>